kathrinmzl/inside-india/README.md

 ### Known Bugs
-After changing the image sizes to improve the website performance, the problem remaining is that the quality of the photos shown is comparably low and might seem blurry, especially for the hero images.

-Also the performance of the home page on mobile screens is still comparably low.
+The performance of the home page on mobile screens is still comparably low.

 - - -